 In the morning, join other bike-to-workers in your neighbourhood for a friendly, communal ride to campus:

-At 4:45pm, we will meet again in front of University Hall to do a short crtical-mass ride around campus and head over to Gibbons park.
+At 4:45pm, we will meet again in front of University College to do a short crtical-mass ride around campus and head over to Gibbons park.
 We will end the day with a family picnic at the Pavillon in Gibbons park from 5pm-7p.
-It’s a potluck picnic, so bring some food to share, and bring your own blanket (BYOB).
+It’s a potluck picnic, so bring some food to share.
+We will have one of the BBQs going, so you can also bring something to grill.
+To save the environment, do bring your own camping cup and plate!
 And invite family and friends!

 Twitter contest: From May 21st to May 27th we are asking active commuters to tweet (tagging the WATS account @WATS_UWO and #activewestern) with funny/interesting pics of their commute.
 The winner will get a $100 gift certificate from the London Bicycle Café.
 Ben and I will announce the winner at the picnic.
 So get your phones ready and send pics.